-Following traditional composition and guitar studies at the American School of Modern Music in Paris (the city he was born in), Edouard Brenneisen left France for Boston to attend the famous Berklee College of Music.
-After graduating “summa cum laude” from Berklee, Edouard moved to New York City, where he immersed himself in the Jazz club scene there.
-At the same time, he started to get busier writing music for film and television, which prompted his subsequent move to Los Angeles.
+Following traditional composition and jazz guitar studies at the American School of Modern Music in Paris (where he was born), Edouard Brenneisen left France for Boston to attend the famous Berklee College of Music.
+After graduating summa cum laude from Berklee, Edouard moved to New York City, where he immersed himself in the live music scene there.
+Around the same time, he started to get busy writing music for film and television, which prompted his subsequent move to Los Angeles.

 “The way I see my work as a film music composer, I am mapping out the human heart.
 Observing, sustaining, coercing, magnifying, expressing and creating emotions – that is what I strive to achieve in my work”.